zaiisao/Documentation/en/Agora Platform/manage_projects.md

 >
 > We recommend that you use a token for more security:
 >
-> - In the testing stage, you can generate a temporary token in Dashboard after enabling the App Certificate.
+> - In the testing stage, you can generate a temporary token in Console after enabling the App Certificate.
 > - In the production stage, you need to deploy a Token Generator on your server.
 See [Generate a Token](https://docs.agora.io/en/Interactive&20Broadcast/token_server?platform=C++).

 4. Click **Submit** and you can see the project on the **Project Management** page.